 In June 2020, HEE (Health Education England) published its fourth Enhancing Junior Doctors' Working Lives (EJDWL) progress report.

-The publication of this year’s edition comes amidst the biggest health challenge the NHS has ever faced.
+This comes amidst the biggest health challenge the NHS has ever faced.
 The system acknowledges the significant role that junior doctors have played in the ability of the NHS to prepare and respond to the pandemic.

 In spite of the significant impact of COVID-19, many improvements and flexibilities in postgraduate training are beginning, and others are becoming business as usual.

 The BMA has been involved since the start of this work, and will continue to engage in order to improve the non-contractual conditions for junior doctors.
 After four years of reports, what does the progress detailed in this latest version mean to trainees?

 HEE fully recognises that the additional work and compassion of junior doctors in the midst of COVID-19 has been exceptional.
 It has been very open about its thanks for the extra work you have done in the face of difficulties in and outside of your work and postgraduate training.

 Options are being developed to allow the existing suite of flexibility offers, including some below.
 The BMA has lobbied for all junior doctors to be able to access these progressive policies in order to recognise the work and the sacrifices that junior doctors have made.

 These discussions are ongoing, and the BMA will continue to be involved with these proposals as they develop.

 In 2017, for the first time, all higher EM (emergency medicine) trainees were able to apply for LTFT (less than full time) training, without the requirement to give a reason.